The Museum Story

 - Skate Canada

 - Skate America

-With all of that said, The Netropolitan won’t feature club pins, federation pins, team pins, figural pins, media or sponsor pins, ice show pins, precision/synchronized pins, generic skating pins, and pins from events not listed above.
-These categories are not the focus of The Netropolitan collection, although an occasional exception might appear.
+Note that The Netropolitan won’t feature club pins, federation pins, team pins, figural pins, media or sponsor pins (other than those issued by the event itself), ice show pins, precision/synchronized pins, generic skating pins, and pins from events not listed above.
+These categories are not the focus of the collection, although an occasional exception may be made.

 Journey Into Figure Skating’s Past

-Join The Curator for an in-depth look at pins and explore everything from common design themes to production quality to cultural influences to the changing times in the sport of figure skating itself.
-Equally important are the opinions and observations, both of which are plentiful and (sometimes) colorful!
-Don’t delay.
+Join The Curator for an in-depth look at figure skating pins and explore everything from common design themes to production quality to cultural influences to the changing times in the sport of figure skating itself.
+And thrown in will be some folklore and stories from the “golden age” of collecting.
+Equally important are the opinions and observations expressed here, both of which are plentiful and sometimes colorful!
 Let your journey down this path begin.